How to Get a Plumber License in Connecticut

 - The licensing exam: The Connecticut Journeyman Plumber Exam is administered by PSI.
 You'll need to score at least 70% to pass.
 Study materials and practice exams are available from most education providers.

-- Ongoing requirements: Once licensed, you'll need 0 hours of continuing education every 1 year.
+- Ongoing requirements: Once licensed, you'll need no continuing education hours every 1 year.
 No continuing education required for renewal.

 How Much Does a Plumber License Cost in Connecticut?